A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Materials and methods

-Thus, according to what was previously mentioned, it follows that the variables involved in the model are:
+According to what was previously mentioned, it follows that the variables involved in the model are:

-\begin{itemize} \item $S$ is the number of sensitive tumor cells to the CAR-T and TMZ treatment; \item $R_C$ is the number of tumor cells resistant to the CAR-T treatment (and sensitive to TMZ); \item $R_E$ is the number of tumor cells resistant to TMZ (and sensitive to CAR-T); \item $C$ is the number of CAR-T cells; \item $E$ is the efficacy of the TMZ. \end{itemize}
+\begin{itemize} \item $S$ is the subpopulation of tumor cells sensitive to both CAR-T cell and TMZ treatment (unit: cells); \item $R_C$ is the subpopulation of tumor cells resistant to the CAR-T treatment but sensitive to TMZ (unit: cells); \item $R_E$ is the subpopulation of tumor cells resistant to TMZ but sensitive to CAR-T (unit: cells); \item $C$ is the compartment of CAR-T cells (unit: cells); \item $E$ is the normalized concentration of the drug, i.e., the efficacy of the TMZ (unit: {dimensionless}); \item $t$ represents the time (unit: days). \end{itemize}

-Figure \ref{fig:model} represents graphically the model, showing the variable interactions focusing on the cancer cells dynamics and how treatments affect them (top), and on the CAR-T cells dynamics (bottom).
+Figure~\ref{fig:model} provides a graphical representation of the model, illustrating the interactions among variables.
+The top panel focuses on the dynamics of cancer cells and the effects of treatments, while the bottom panel depicts the dynamics of CAR-T cells.